 If you are looking to highlight important information and further contextualize content, then use macros such as panels, calendar, notifications and footnotes.
 Obviously, the possibilities are endless when it comes to formatting options.
 Want to know more? make sure to visit this blog.

 Confluence is all about constant communication and collaboration.
 More often than not, multiple teams can collaborate on the same Confluence page.
 This is why it is crucial to use the content status and progress bar macros to keep everyone on the same page and avoid any confusion.
-For example, upon creating the Confluence page, it will automatically be tagged with the “Draft” status.
+For example, when you create the Confluence page, it is automatically tagged with the “Draft” status.
 Then the status will change according to a specific process to move, for example, from Draft > In progress > Review > Published.

 Additionally, users working on a page or have access to it can visit the history page.
 This is where all versions are kept along with the specific users who made the changes.

-As your content is properly organized, tagged and labeled, finding it becomes easy.
+With your content properly organized, tagged and labeled, finding it becomes easy.
 But you can always rely on Confluence advanced search and filtering options to quickly access what you are looking for.
 You can simply type the space or page names for quick access.
-In case, you don’t have a name or have a just slight idea on what you are trying to find, then use filtering options.
+Filtering options are your go-to macro when you lack a name or have a vague idea of what you seek.
 The latter helps you find content by space, type/category, publish date, contributor, label, and more.

-Now that you have an idea on how to start leveraging Confluence for knowledge management and sharing, the next obvious step is to assess your progress.
+After grasping how to leverage Confluence for knowledge management, the next step is to assess your progress.
 With content being shared across your Confluence pages, you should always be on the look for various trends and patterns.
 Use the built-in Confluence Analytics feature to identify which content is most popular, active readers, most frequent contributors and more.

 Confluence makes it easy for organizations to manage, organize, and share knowledge and information, helping teams work more efficiently and effectively.